NelsonScott/Redly/README.md

 [Details][phase-one]

-### Phase 2: Seeds, JSON API and Backbone Views (~2 days)
+### Phase 2: Feeds, JSON API and Backbone Views (~2 days)
-I will seed the database will some feeds and tags.
-I will add API routes to serve feed post data as JSON, then add Backbone models and collections that fetch data from those routes.
-The previous Rails views will be transferred to Backbone.
+Allow users to create feeds with a URL, store these URLs in the database.
+Create feed API for retrieving feed data with corresponding entries.
+Create Backbone views to display information about a feed on the homepage.

 [Details][phase-two]

-### Phase 3: Connecting and Configuring Third-Party API (~3 days)
+### Phase 3: Ratings & Taggings(~3 days)
-I plan to use third-party APIs to fetch feed data.
-I'll need to use the RSS feed reader for rails to parse feed data.
-This will involve storing those results in the database and creating corresponding backbone views and models.
+Create Model and Controller for entries.
+Add ability to see a feed's entries.
+Allow user to rate entries from 1 to 5 stars using the ajaxful_rating gem.
+Create tags for feeds in order to better organize them.

 [Details][phase-three]

-### Phase 4: Feeds and Ratings (~2 days)
+### Phase 4: Add sidebar view, Easier Feed Creation (~2 days)
 By this point users should be able to properly add and see feeds on their page.
-I will now add views to display the ratings and tags next to feed data on the user's page.
-This will involve finding the average ratings through SQL and implementing a displaying it in terms of stars.
+Have sidebar to slide open to show a list of the user's current feeds to select from.
+Also change Feed creation to be done from the sidebar instead of with the current separate form.

 [Details][phase-four]

-### Phase 5: CSS and Tidying up (~2 days)
+### Phase 5: Search Bar/Feed Selection (~2 days)
-Improve site appearance and functionality by adding Bootstrap, improving CSS, and implementing Jquery functions.
-Spend time improving the layout and add effects for sliding in/fading out of feeds/tags/ratings.
-Optional method to hide these features.
-Make sure users can edit and update content.
+Implement a search bar that displays a realtime preview of feeds to select from.
+Allow a user to click on a result to add it to their list of feeds.

 [Details][phase-five]

-### Bonus Features (TBD)
+### Bonus Features
 - [ ] Display feeds higher based on rating and popularity
 - [ ] Pagination of the feeds show
 - [ ] Divide page into feeds categories (tech, science, etc)
-- [ ] Adding friends and seeing their feeds
+- [ ] Add a feeds suggestion index
-- [ ] User pages

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md